-Once you’ve got your wallet sorted, you’ll want to head to an exchange to buy some Digibyte.
-Finding an exchange won’t be an issue, but we found prices and fees are quite variable, so it’s worth shopping around.
+Once you’ve got your wallet sorted, you’ll want to head to an exchange to buy Digibyte.
+Finding an exchange won’t be an issue, but we found prices and fees are quite variable, so it’s worth shopping around to find the best price for DGB.
 Here are two of our favourite Digibyte exchanges:

 Bittrex: One of the top exchanges, no matter which cryptocurrency you’re looking for.
 It doesn’t accept fiat currency though so you’ll need another cryptocurrency, such as Bitcoin, to get started.

 HitBTC: If you want to buy your Digibyte with USD then head on over to HitBTC where you’ll find an easy-to-use interface and multiple coin support.

 Step 3.
 Withdraw your Digibyte

 We always recommend that you withdraw your DGB once you’ve paid for them as they will be much safer in a wallet than left on the exchange.